Visit Vesuvius and Pompeii in 1 day

 Vesuvius and Pompeii and Pompeii in 1 day from Naples

-In short, you won’t have to worry about anything, neither your transportation nor your tickets.
-The other interesting point is the presence of a guide who will accompany you throughout the day and during your visits, the story, and especially the anecdotes of a professional will bring you a better reading of the sites.
+In short, you don’t have to worry about anything– neither your transport nor your tickets.
+The other interesting point is the presence of a guide who will accompany you throughout the day and during your visits.
+The story, and above all the anecdotes, of a professional will give you a better understanding of the sites.

 How long do you need to visit each site?